Code-Institute-Submissions/hjtb-Hurtlocker_OctResub/README.md

 Although as always I've had the big hitters
 [[Peter](https://github.com/pbs-websuntangled) and [Sush](https://github.com/susantag) from [dt-squad](https://www.dt-squad.com/), [Alex](https://github.com/apssouza22) and [Adam](https://github.com/klexas) from the Creative Underground Project] in the background to help if I ever needed them.

-Oh and a special shoutout, even though she'll never see this I'd like to say thanks to my missus Miriam for feeding me and putting up with my drama for the past year.
+Oh and a special shoutout, even though she'll never see this, I'd like to say thanks to my missus Miriam for feeding me and putting up with my drama for the past year.